GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 - external CSS injection
 - automated export using action files

+## Why Inkscape?
+It's FOSS.
+And it works.

 ## Terminology
 Since the scope of this documentation is growing, let's make clear what refers to what:

-- Icon set: a group of icons, being from the same workbench / add on if they are small (Mesh, spreadsheet for example) or parts of them (Sketcher Constraints, Sketcher Geometry).
+- **Icon set**: a group of icons, being from the same workbench / add on if they are small (Mesh, spreadsheet for example) or parts of them (Sketcher Constraints, Sketcher Geometry).
-- Icon package: the collection of all the exported icons
+- **Icon package**: the collection of all the exported icons
-- Master file: a multipage SVG file that includes an icon set
+- **Master file**: a multipage SVG file that includes an icon set
-- Master file template: a multipage SVG without actual icons but with all the required pages in place with correct names and the master CSS already embedded.
+- **Master file template**: a multipage SVG without actual icons but with all the required pages in place with correct names and the master CSS already embedded.
-- Batch export: the process of exporting a single icon set from Inkscape GUI
+- **Batch export**: the process of exporting a single icon set from Inkscape GUI
-- Action file: a file that instructs Inkscape what to export from CLI
+- **Action file**: a file that instructs Inkscape what to export from CLI
-- Package export: exporting several icon sets from the respective master files automatically (uses action files)
+- **Package export**: exporting several icon sets from the respective master files automatically (uses action files)
-- CSS injection: automated CSS replacement on all the master files in a given folder.
+- **CSS injection**: automated CSS replacement on all the master files in a given folder.
-- Package render: the combination of CSS injection amd package export
+- **Package render**: the combination of CSS injection amd package export
-- Design pattern: a functionality that is repeated, although with different nuances, in different places.
+- **Design pattern**: a functionality that is repeated, although with different nuances, in different places.
 Import - export is a bright example.

 ## What do we want to achieve by implementing CSS?